SegerEnd/Flipper-Zero-LD-Toypad-Emulator/README.md

 ### Prerequisites

 - A **Flipper Zero** works with both official and custom firmware (Momentum / RogueMaster)
-- The **qFlipper** app or any other way to access to Flipper’s file system to upload files.
+- The **Flipper Zero app or site** for downloading from the Flipper App Catalog
-- The **Lego Dimensions** game (Only works on PS5, PS4, WII U)
+- The **Lego Dimensions** game (Only works on PS5, PS4, PS3, WII U)

 ### How to Download?
-- Download the ldtoypad.fap from the [latest release](https://github.com/SegerEnd/Flipper-Zero-LD-Toypad-Emulator/releases/latest)
+- This app is available for download in the [Flipper App Catalog](https://lab.flipper.net/apps/ldtoypad)
-- Place the ***ldtoypad.fap*** in the folder "apps/USB" on your Flipper Zero
+- Simply install it directly from the catalog via computer or your phone to your Flipper Zero for the lastest version
-- Done ✅

 ### Other ways to install?
 Yes, this app might be included and preinstalled in some custom firmware, the current custom firmware containg this app are: